San Diego High School: "Six campuses" period (2004–2021)

 In approximately 2009, the School of Communication shut down due to an insufficient number of students.
 In 2013 the School of Business and the School of LEADS combined to form the School of Business and Leadership, leaving four academies.
-At the end of the 2014–2015 academic year the arts academy was also closed down.
-For the 2015–2016 school year the campus was reunited under a single principal, with the three remaining academies – International Studies, Business, and Science and Technology – each functioning under a vice principal.
+At the end of the 2014–2015 academic year the art academy was also closed down.
+For the 2015–2016 school year, the campus was reunited under a single principal, with the three remaining academies – International Studies, Business, and Science and Technology – each functioning under a vice principal.
 In 2021, the three remaining schools were merged back into a single school, while still offering its International Baccalaureate and California Partnership Academy programs.

-Modernization Period (2021–Present)
+Modernization period (since 2021)

-In late 2021, San Diego Unified School district unveiled its plans to modernize the SDHS campus.
-Among other improvements this included demolishing and replacing the 100 building constructed in 1976, and improved HVAC systems for the 400, 500, and 600 buildings.
-The ground-breaking ceremony occurred on May 2nd, 2022 and construction is expected to be completed by 2025.
+In late 2021, the San Diego Unified School District unveiled its plans to modernize the SDHS campus.
+Among other improvements, this included demolishing and replacing the 100 buildings constructed in 1976, and improved HVAC systems for the 400, 500, and 600 buildings.
+The ground-breaking ceremony occurred on May 2, 2022, and construction was expected to be completed by 2025.

 Academics

-In May 2006, Newsweek magazine ranked 1,200 public high schools in the U.S. and named San Diego High School of International Studies as 22nd best, making it the highest ranking school in San Diego County and the second highest in the state of California.
+In May 2006, Newsweek magazine ranked 1,200 public high schools in the U.S. and named San Diego High School of International Studies as 22nd best, making it the highest-ranking school in San Diego County and the second highest in the state of California.
 In 2009, US News ranked over 21,000 high schools in the United States and named San Diego High School of International Studies as 44th best, with an International Baccalaureate (IB) exam pass rate of 98% and an API score of over 800.